 |1676 San Jose - Castillo San Cristóbal|

 Castillo San Cristóbal (Fort San Cristóbal) is the largest fortification built by the Spanish in the New World.
 When it was finished in 1783, it covered about 27 acres of land and basically wrapped around the city of San Juan.
 Entry to the city was sealed by San Cristóbal's double gates.
-After close to 100 years of relative peace, about a third of the fortification was demolished in 1897 to help ease the flow of traffic.
-This fortress was built on a hill originally known as the Cerro de la Horca or the Cerro del Quemadero, which was changed to Cerro de San Cristóbal in celebration of the Spanish victories ejecting English and Dutch interlopers from the island of this name, then forming part of the insular territorial glacis of Puerto Rico.
+After close to 100 years of relative peace, about a third of the fortification was demolished in 1897.
+It was built on a hill originally known as the Cerro de la Horca or the Cerro del Quemadero, which was changed to Cerro de San Cristóbal in celebration of the Spanish victories ejecting English and Dutch interlopers from the island of this name, then forming part of the insular territorial glacis of Puerto Rico.

 About the stamps